pytorch/pytorch/aten/src/ATen/native/README.md

 Note that in native_functions.yaml you can mix using backend keywords and alias keywords above for one op:
   - direct registration to backend always has higher precendence than alias
-  - DO NOT provide multiple alias keywords to the same op: alias keywords have precedence `DefaultBackend > CompositeImplicitAutograd`, e.g. adding both `CompositeImplicitAutograd` and `DefaultBackend` kernels for one op will completely ignore `CompositeImplicitAutograd` kernel for both inference and training.
+  - DO NOT provide multiple alias keywords to the same op: alias keywords have precedence `CompositeExplicitAutograd > CompositeImplicitAutograd`, e.g. adding both `CompositeImplicitAutograd` and `CompositeExplicitAutograd` kernels for one op will completely ignore `CompositeImplicitAutograd` kernel for both inference and training.
 Thus this will trigger an error when native_functions.yaml is parsed.